 Goal: To provide students with a working knowledge of blood collection procedures, techniques, equipment, specimen requirements and point of care testing.
 The course includes a three week clinical rotation for the practice of phlebotomy.

-Unit 1 (June 6—June 24, 2022) Lectures consist of basic anatomy and physiology, medical terms and abbreviations, a comprehensive background in theory and principles of blood collection.
+Unit 1 (2023 Dates TBA) Lectures consist of basic anatomy and physiology, medical terms and abbreviations, a comprehensive background in theory and principles of blood collection.
 PM Session include laboratory practice for blood collection procedures.

-Unit 2 (June-July 2022) involves placement in a clinical setting for 100 hours of phlebotomy practice for those students who successfully completed Units 1.
+Unit 2 (2023 Dates TBA) involves placement in a clinical setting for 100 hours of phlebotomy practice for those students who successfully completed Units 1.